to Boston Area MA and Southern NH Badminton Clubs

 The club supplies, at no additional charge, tournament-grade yellow Yonex 350 nylon birds for play, but if the players assigned to a court agree unanimously to use an alternative bird for their match, they may do so.

-Nightly attendance has generally ranged from 25 to 40 players, with a wide range of expertise.
+Nightly attendance has generally ranged from 25 to 40 players.
 The evening consists primarily of game play, although you can frequently get in some practice early or late.
 Play is almost exclusively doubles, but there are not regular partnerships.
 Instead, as explained below in the "Ladder System" section, attempts are made to arrange matches with even strength on both sides, as well as to diversify partnerships throughout the evening.
 The club does not provide refreshments or snacks, and no shower facilities are available.
 There are bleachers on which to sit and relax between games.
 Restrooms and water fountains are located just outside the gym.

 Questions, such as whether or not the club will be playing on a particular evening, should be directed to: